10 FAQs About Nominee Directors in Hong Kong

 Here’s an overview of the documents executed for the appointment of a nominee director:

-• Nominee director statement: this refers to a service agreement executed between the beneficial owner and nominee.
+• Nominee director statement: This refers to a service agreement executed between the owner and nominee.
 This agreement states that the appointed nominee director has agreed to represent the company and act based on the instructions received from the beneficial owner.

 • Power of attorney: This document is executed by the beneficial owner and evidences the transfer of power to the director.
-The rights to perform transactions, open bank accounts, execute documents, and other activities necessary for the proper functioning of the company are provided in this document.
+The rights to perform transactions, open bank accounts, execute legal documents, and other activities necessary for the proper functioning of the company are provided in this document.

-• Declaration of Trust: The appointment is based on trust between the beneficial owner and the director.
+• Declaration of trust: The appointment is based on trust between the beneficial owner and the director.
 The declaration of trust is in the nature of a confidentiality agreement that ensures the identity of the beneficial owner remains protected at all times.

 Please note that these directors are not nominee shareholders.